 Instant Pot Nova Plus

 Costco used to offer an exclusive Instant Pot Nova.
 (Not to be confused with the Duo Nova released in 2019.)
-It has since been replaced with the Duo SV, discussed above.
+It has since been replaced with the Duo Gourmet, discussed above.